gbdev/pandocs/content/Memory_Map.md

 # Echo RAM

-The range at E000-FDFF connects to WRAM, but only the lower 13 bits of the address lines are connected. with the upper bits on the upper bank set internally in the memory controller by a bank swap register.
-This causes the address to effectively overflow.
-All reads and writes to this range have the same effect as reads and writes to C000-DFFF.
+The range at E000-FDFF connects to WRAM, but only the lower 13 bits of the address lines are connected, with the upper bits on the upper bank set internally in the memory controller by a bank swap register.
+This causes the address to effectively wrap around.
+All reads and writes to this range have the same effect as reads and writes to C000-DDFF.

 Nintendo prohibits developers from using this memory range.
-The behavior is confirmed on all grey GBs as well as on CGB and GBA.
+The behavior is confirmed on all official hardware.
 Some emulators (such as VisualBoyAdvance \<1.8) don't emulate Echo RAM.
 Software can check if Echo RAM is properly emulated by writing to RAM (avoid values 00 and FF) and checking if said value is mirrored in Echo RAM.

 # I/O Registers